 - What is your desired outcome?
-Will the sticker promote your name/logo, promote a certain product, promote a slogan?
+Will the sticker promote your name/logo, promote a certain product, promote a slogan or cause?

-- How will the advertising decals be distributed?
-Handed out at trade shows and special events… mailed as a postcard… sold… packaged with product… included with a mailing… all of above?
+- How will the promotional stickers be distributed?
+Handed out at trade shows and special events… mailed as sticker postcards… sold… packaged with product… included with a mailing… all of above?

 - What are the ideal locations for final application?
-Do you want the stickers to end up on cars… helmets… equipment… lunchboxes?
+Do you want the stickers to end up on cars… laptops… equipment… lunchboxes?

-- How will the marketing stickers and advertising decals tie-in with your other marketing materials?
+- How will the promotional stickers tie-in with your other marketing materials?